howtographql/howtographql/content/frontend/react-urql/8-subscriptions.md

 videoAuthor: ""
 ---

+The last topic that we’ll cover in this tutorial are GraphQL subscriptions.
 This section is all about bringing realtime functionality into the app by using GraphQL subscriptions.

 ### What are GraphQL Subscriptions?

 Subscriptions are a GraphQL feature allowing the server to send data to its clients when a specific _event_ happens.
 Subscriptions are usually implemented with [WebSockets](https://en.wikipedia.org/wiki/WebSocket), where the server holds a steady connection to the client.
 This means when working with subscriptions, you're breaking the _Request-Response-Cycle_ that was used for all previous interactions with the API.
 The client now initiates a steady connection with the server by specifying which event it is interested in.
 Every time this particular event then happens, the server uses the connection to push the expected data to the client.

-### Subscriptions with Apollo
+### Subscriptions with urql

-When using Apollo, you need to configure your `ApolloClient` with information about the subscriptions endpoint.
-This is done by adding another `ApolloLink` to the Apollo middleware chain.
-This time, it's the `WebSocketLink` from the [`apollo-link-ws`](https://github.com/apollographql/apollo-link/tree/master/packages/apollo-link-ws) package.
+When using urql, you need to add another exchange to your Client to tell it how to handle GraphQL subscriptions.
+This is done by using the `subscriptionExchange` that `urql` exports.
+We'll be using it together with the `subscriptions-transport-ws` package, which exposes a `SubscriptionClient` that establishes the WebSocket connection.

 Go and add this dependency to your app first.